 If you're looking for the best ETFs to buy, a good place to begin is with the largest ETFs as measured by assets under management.
 Unlike their mutual fund cousins, ETFs that have the highest amount of money invested in them can have advantages over ETFs that have lower assets under management.

+A mutual fund's net assets under management, or AUM, not to be confused with Net Asset Value (NAV), represents the total of all investor dollars invested in all share classes of the fund.
 Whereas ETFs are no-load, index-based funds that trade like stocks and have only one share class.
 This core difference is the basis for which the largest ETFs are often the best funds to buy within their respective categories.

 How to Buy the Best ETFs: AUM, Volume and Expenses

 When buying exchange-traded funds (ETFs), one of the most important qualities you'll want to look for is assets under management.
 Trading volume, expenses and tracking record are also important data points to research.
 The reason for the high assets and trading volume is that investors are wise to avoid buying thinly traded ETFs.

 When there are fewer traders (lower volume) there is potential for greater swings in price (or what is called the "spread").
 This is because, like closed-end mutual funds, ETFs can trade at a premium or discount and the higher the assets and trading volume the tighter the spread.
 For clarity, higher assets and greater trading volume is generally better than lower assets and lower trading volume.

 ETFs passively track a benchmark index, similar to how index mutual funds work.
 Therefore, the best ETFs will also have the lowest expense ratios.
 For example, if you're considering an ETF that invests in the S&P 500 Index, the one with the lowest expense ratio is likely to be your best choice.
 However, if the expense ratios are relatively close, you'll want to choose the one with the highest assets under management.